chadathid/hid-gatsby-starter-netlify-cms/src/pages/widgets/individual/donut-chart.md

 **Utility**

-**Legend** - Present the top 5 groups and rest if any will be presented and group as “Other”.
+**Legend** - Present the top 5 groups and the rest if any will be presented and grouped as “Other”.

 **Color** - HID Brand Colors

-**Donut Chart Label** - Varies based on use case
+**Donut Chart Label** - Varies based on the use case

 **Default State** - Always present the highest categorical group.